Fran6nd/EngineJS/README.md

 #### This section is WORK-IN-PROGRESS!

 As said before, it's based on canvas.
 The base class using canvas is `scene.js` that should be extended.
 Any object to draw, updateand move has to extend `GameObject` class from `gameObject.js`.
 Then you can override following methods: `draw(ctx)`, `update(dt)`...
 About collisions: Each `GameObject` has a `Colliders` instance that contains some `Collider` instances that are list of triangles...
-If after moving, one of the triangle's points is inside any other from other `GameObject` triangle, we undo the movement.
+If after moving, one of the triangle's points is inside any other from other `GameObject` triangle, we undo the movement.<br />
 Here is a basic treeview of the project:<br /><br />
 ```
 +-EngineJS